Our History

 2004-2009

-Apollo's House was once home to all of our FIV positive felines, but after needing numerous repairs we decided to relocate all of those immune compromised felines to Kitty Kabin & now Apollo's is used for on-site living for our Staff Supervisor.
-Shelter residents now have someone on-site daily 24/7 365 days each year.
+Apollo's House was once home to all of our FIV positive felines, but after needing numerous repairs we decided to relocate all of those immune compromised felines to Kitty Kabin.
+We have a few more misc. repairs to do in this building & are excited to move cats back in very soon.

 The Sandra Mcintire Building (Sandy's Kitty Haven) was built and paid for solely by Sandra in 2007.
 She was in the final stages of cancer and wanted her cats to have a safe home for the rest of their lives.